M2Kembt/NorthwindIB/README.md

 # NorthwindIB
 InterBase version of the Northwind database.
 Includes SQL scripts and data, along with license.

 Incomplete.

-Will add database soon.
+1/17/2021: Uploaded backup file